main-salman/haqnow/README.md

 ## 🤝 **Contributing**

-HaqNow.com is dedicated to fighting corruption through transparency and global accessibility.
+HaqNow is dedicated to fighting corruption through transparency and global accessibility.
 All contributions that advance this mission are welcome.

 ### **Development Principles**